berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Berke_Ucar_log.md

 Today we decided that who will work on what.
 I am in the same subgroup with Alper and we will work on GPS and QR Systems.

 ### ~ 26/04/2020 and 27/04/2020 ~
-Today I have refresh my mind about GPS technology and started getting knowledge about AndroidStudio.
+Today I have refreshed my mind about GPS technology and started getting knowledge about AndroidStudio.
 I also studied on what location system should we use in order to get efficient location.
 I have tried to check how the GUI things work.
 I have setted up virtual devices and implemented a little tutorial myself.

+### ~ 28/04/2020 ~
+Today I have looked up to map settings and how to use maps in Android Studio.
+Actually it is not my subgroup's responsibility but since we will use techs coordinately we must know basic things about maps.
 ****